We say it takes a hundred years for a centimetre of soil to form. That’s a simplified explanation but it isn’t far from the truth.

 Combating climate change is crucial to reversing erosion processes, especially in the Mediterranean.

 However, the most effective way to start preventing erosion straight away is to educate people about the best ways to manage soil and the landscape.
-Prevention is the key to avoiding the
+Prevention is the key to avoiding the soil from eroding.
+For example:

 What is desertification?